 Program overview

-The Bachelor of Arts in Political Science at UNB is designed to explore the dynamics of power within relationships, ranging from individual actions to international operations.
-This program emphasizes rigorous analysis and engages with significant philosophical questions, making it ideal for students passionate about social justice and political discourse.
-With a focus on foundational knowledge of political systems, students are prepared to critically assess and understand political behavior and outcomes.
+The Bachelor of Arts in Political Science at UNB is designed to explore the dynamics of power in relationships, ranging from individual actions to international operations.
+This program emphasizes rigorous analysis and engages with significant philosophical questions, making it ideal for students passionate about political debates and social justice.
+With a focus on foundational knowledge of political systems, students are prepared to critically assess political outcomes and develop effective communication skills.

 Program structure

-The Bachelor of Arts in Political Science is structured to provide students with a comprehensive education in political theory and practice.
-The program is designed to be completed in four years, allowing students to immerse themselves in various aspects of political science.
+The Bachelor of Arts in Political Science is structured to provide a comprehensive understanding of politics and political systems.
+The program is designed to be completed in a standard duration, allowing students to immerse themselves in both theoretical and practical aspects of political science.

 • Encouragement of entrepreneurship through student groups and community advocacy

-• Local volunteer opportunities to engage with the community
+• Local volunteer opportunities to enhance community engagement

 • Exchange programs for students interested in international relations and comparative politics